Central extensions and proper actions on products of hyperbolic spaces: Preliminary

-For future use, we need a generalized notion of a quasimorphism. \begin{defn}\cite{FK16} Let $G$ be a group and $H$ be a group equipped with a proper left-invariant metric.
+The following notion is a natural generalization of quasimorphisms. \begin{defn}\cite{FK16} Let $G$ be a group and $H$ be a group equipped with a proper left-invariant metric.
 Let $\phi: G \to H$ be a set-theoretic map.
-Define $D(\phi) \subseteq H$, the \textit{defect set} of $\phi$, by The map $\phi: G\to H $ is called a \textit{quasi-homomorphism} if its defect $D(\phi)$ is bounded. \end{defn}
+Define $\Delta(\phi) \subseteq H$, the \emph{defect set} of $\phi$, by The map $\phi: G\to H $ is called a \emph{quasi-homomorphism} if its defect set $\Delta(\phi)$ is finite. \end{defn}

-\begin{remark} One may also define the defect set of $\phi$ by $\bar D(\phi)=\{\phi(g)\phi(h)\phi(gh)^{-1}: g,h\in G\}.$ This change does not affect the definition of quasi-homomorphisms (see \cite[Proposition 2.3]{Heu20}). \end{remark}
+\begin{remark} One may also define the defect set of $\phi$ by $\bar \Delta(\phi)=\{\phi(g)\phi(h)\phi(gh)^{-1}: g,h\in G\}.$ This change does not affect the definition of quasi-homomorphisms (see \cite[Proposition 2.3]{Heu20}). \end{remark}

-A useful fact about quasi-homomorphisms is the following result, which can be proved by the same arguments in \cite[Lemma 3.1]{Ish14}. \begin{lemma} Let $H$ be a finite-index normal subgroup of $G$.
+A useful fact about extending quasi-homomorphisms from a finite-index subgroup is the following result, which is clear by the proof of \cite[Lemma 3.1]{Ish14}. \begin{lemma} Let $H$ be a finite-index normal subgroup of $G$.
 Then any quasi-homomorphism $\phi: H\to \R^n$ induces a quasi-homomorphism $\hat \T(\phi): G\to \R^n$ whose restriction on $H\cap Z(G)$ is equal to $\phi$. \end{lemma}